wordofwarning/wordofwarning.org/current/2017-turn/index.md

 All the energy of this annual whirlwind of new northern dance condensed into just one (Friday) night.
 Fluidly lyrical, effervescently acrobatic or eccentrically innovative, let Turn transport you into a frenzy of dance.

 ### Artists
-In a new format, our ninth annual platform for dancers + dance-makers sees a dozen short new works on a single night with *participating artists tba in early April*.
+In a new format, our ninth annual platform for dancers + dance-makers sees up to a dozen short new works on a single night with *participating artists tba in early April*.
 To get a feel for it, see Turn 2016's [programme](/archive/2016-turn) + [image gallery](/galleries/2016-turn).

 #### Venue + Booking Details
 Date: Friday 28 April 2017, 7.30pm